-Whenever we are having our cup of coffee, one of the most common things that we hear is that you are adding caffeine to your diet.
+Whenever we are having our cup of coffee, one of the most common things that we hear is that we are adding caffeine to our diet.
 Caffeine and coffee are interrelated and have a perfect amount of caffeine in coffee are beneficial for your health.

 Excess of anything is always is dangerous so is with caffeine, have average caffeine in coffee and enjoy its benefits.

 Caffeine is a white powdery substance that is obtained from over 60 different types of plants all around the world and is bitter.

 Caffeine is used as a psychoactive drug and caffeine content in coffee is up to 0.01% of normal coffee’s composition.
 Here are some of the scientific details of coffee.

 - Formula: C8H10N4O2

 - Molecular weight: 194.19 g/mol

 Caffeine is generally known for mood-enhancing and stimulatory effects that keep your brain active and stress-free.

 It works directly on the central nervous system, heart, muscles by increasing the blood flow healthily if taken in a balanced way.